-The fungus that makes its home in the forests of Opal Creek is a fundamental component in the life and death of forest organisms, and the recycling of nutrients in our ecosystem.
+The fungi that make their home in the forests of Opal Creek are a fundamental component in the life and death of forest organisms, and of the recycling of nutrients in our ecosystem.
 The fungal kingdom is made of organisms that reproduce via spores and are not able to photosynthesize.
-Fungi is found at every level of the forest from the microscopic species found in the soil horizon, to the gilled mushrooms found in forest canopy soil.
+Fungi are found at every level of the forest, from microscopic species found in the soil horizon, to the gilled mushrooms found in the soil of the forest canopy.

 Mushrooms are the fruiting bodies of fungi.
 When you see a mushroom in the forest, you are seeing the equivalent of an apple on a tree.
 The fungal “tree” or mycelium is underground or buried in the wood or other substrate to which the mushroom is attached.
 The mycelium consists of bundles of filamentous cells (hyphae) devoted to absorbing and transporting nutrients.
 Mycelial mats can be huge, sometimes covering acres.
 When conditions are right, hyphal bundles will differentiate to form mushrooms.
 The mushrooms contain specialized reproductive tissues critical for spore production.
 Fungal sex is unusual and complicated, and a subject best explored on one’s own.

 Fungal spores are disseminated in many ways.
 Most species rely on the small size of the spores, which make them able to be distributed by air currents.
 Fungal spores have been found in the stratosphere and are a common part of the microscopic organisms found in all natural air samples.

 Animals such as slugs, turtles, deer, and flying squirrels are also responsible for distributing spores by eating the mushroom and then excreting the spores in the scat.
 Squirrels and chipmunks also pick up mushrooms, carrying them to trees to dry for future food storage.
 They are often forgotten and the spores fall to the ground.